prattnj/prattnj/README.md

 written in Java.
 Communication is done via REST API and WebSocket.
 A web-based client is currently in development.

 ## Other Public Repos
+* [fact-fiesta](https://factfiesta.noahpratt.com) - A service written in Go that provides a random fun fact.
+Includes an Android app written in Kotlin, web UI is in development.
 * [tweeter](https://github.com/prattnj/tweeter) - A social media app for Android whose purpose is to demonstrate good software design principles and patterns.
 * [fms-go](https://github.com/prattnj/fms-go) - The backend portion of a service that generates articial family history information.
 Originally written in Java for a software engineering class at BYU, I reimplemented this project to learn the Go language.
 * [mm-analytics](https://github.com/mm-analytics) - An Android widget for personal use.
 Updates are executed periodically that show me various analytics and status updates for [music-metrics](https://github.com/prattnj/music-metrics).